Reverse Shoulder Replacement Surgery

-Individuals with rotator cuff tear arthropathy (occurrence of shoulder arthritis and rotator cuff tear), a fully torn rotator cuff that is difficult to repair or prior failed shoulder replacement are candidates for reverse shoulder replacement.
-Orthopedic Institute of North Texas (OINT) provides diagnosis and individualized nonoperative and operative treatments for the shoulder including reverse shoulder replacement in Baylor Frisco.
-Orthopedic Institute of North Texas (OINT) also provides the highest level of care during and after surgery.
-Contact Orthopedic Institute of North Texas (OINT)’s office for an appointment today!
+Individuals with rotator cuff tear arthritis (occurrence of shoulder arthritis and rotator cuff tear), a fully torn rotator cuff that is difficult to repair or prior failed shoulder replacement are candidates for reverse shoulder replacement.
+At the Orthopedic Institute of North Texas (OINT, Dr. Vikas Patel, our upper extremity specialist, provides diagnosis and individualized nonoperative and operative treatments for the shoulder including reverse shoulder replacement surgery.

 In reverse total shoulder replacement, the placement of the artificial components is essentially reversed.
 In other words, the humeral ball is placed in the glenoid cavity of the shoulder blade (scapula) and the plastic socket is placed on top of the arm bone.
 This design makes efficient use of the deltoid muscle, the large shoulder muscle, to compensate for the torn rotator cuff.